Nattapong52/last_minute_study_kit/README.md

 ## Random Motivator

 _If you're reading this while shaking from caffeine and academic anxiety, you're not alone._
 _STOP CRYING.
-Your porsche spyder 918 isn't going to buy itself._
+Your dream house isn't going to buy itself._
-(Or a Supra.
-Or THE 1956 BMW 507.
-Whatever gets you to class.)

 ---